-IFRS 9 was issued in November 2009 and addresses classification and measurement of financial assets.
+- IFRS 9, Financial Instruments, was issued in November 2009 and addresses classification and measurement of financial assets.
 It replaces the multiple category and measurement models in IAS 39 for debt instruments with a new mixed measurement model having only two categories: amortized cost and fair value through profit or loss.
 IFRS 9 also replaces the models for measuring equity instruments.
 Such instruments are either recognized at fair value through profit or loss or at fair value through other comprehensive income.
-Where equity instruments are measured at fair value through other comprehensive income, dividends are recognized in profit or loss to the extent that they do not clearly represent a return of investment; however, other gains and losses (including impairments) associated with such instruments remain in accumulated comprehensive income indefinitely.
-Requirements for financial liabilities were added to IFRS 9 in October 2010 and they largely carried forward existing requirements in IAS 39, Financial Instruments - Recognition and Measurement, except that fair value changes due to credit risk for liabilities designated at fair value through profit and loss are generally recorded in other comprehensive income.
-This new standard is effective for annual periods beginning on or after January 1, 2015 with earlier application permitted.
+Where equity instruments are measured at fair value through other comprehensive income, dividends are recognized in profit or loss to the extent that they do not clearly represent a retum of investment; however, other gains and losses (including impairments) associated with such instruments remain in accumulated comprehensive income in definitely.
+Requirements for financial liabilities were added to IFRS 9 in October 2010 and they largely carried forward existing requirements in IAS 39, Financial Instruments Recognition and Measurement, except that fair value changes due to credit risk for liabilities design ated at fair value through profit and loss are generally recorded in other comprehensive income.
+This new standard is effective for annual periods beginning on or after January 1, 2015 with earlier application per mitted.
+The Com pany has not assessed the impact of this standard. - IFRS 15, Revenue from Contracts with Customers, was issued in May 2014 and establishes principles to address the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
+The required adoption date for IFRS 15 is the annual period beginning on or after January 1, 2017, with early adoption permitted.
 The Company has not assessed the impact of this standard.